Yuzhno-Sakhalinsk: History

 Yuzhno-Sakhalinsk began as a small Russian settlement called Vladimirovka, founded by convicts in 1882.
 The Treaty of Portsmouth in 1905, which brought an end to the Russo-Japanese War of 1904–1905, awarded the southern half of the Sakhalin Island to Japan.
-Vladimirovka was renamed Toyohara (meaning "bountiful plain"), and was the prefect capital of the Japanese Karafuto Prefecture.
+Vladimirovka was renamed Toyohara (meaning "bountiful plain"), and was the prefectoral capital of the Japanese Karafuto Prefecture.

-During the Soviet–Japanese War within World War II, the city was captured by Soviet troops.
+During the Soviet–Japanese War within World War II, the city was recaptured by Soviet troops.
 Ownership of the city was transferred to the Soviet Union and it was renamed Yuzhno-Sakhalinsk.
 Town status was granted to it in 1946.

 Administrative and municipal status

 Yuzhno-Sakhalinsk is the administrative center of the oblast.
-Within the framework of administrative divisions, it is, together with ten rural localities, incorporated as the city of oblast significance of Yuzhno-Sakhalinsk—an administrative unit with the status equal to that of the districts.
+Within the framework of administrative divisions, it is, together with ten rural localities, incorporated as the city of oblast significance of Yuzhno-Sakhalinsk, an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of oblast significance of Yuzhno-Sakhalinsk is incorporated as Yuzhno-Sakhalinsk Urban Okrug.

 Economy and infrastructure

 Due to significant investment from oil companies like ExxonMobil and Shell, Yuzhno-Sakhalinsk has experienced substantial economic growth.
 Although this growth has primarily occurred in the northern part of the island, both companies maintain headquarters and residential complexes in the city of Yuzhno-Sakhalinsk itself.
 The demand for natural resources by the Japanese, Chinese, and South Koreans has ensured continued prosperity in the foreseeable future for the entire island.

 There has been significant criticism, including from Presidential Envoy Kamil Iskhakov, that Sakhalin is not caring for its citizens.
 Despite sizable gas deposits and incoming investments from gas companies, the regional administration does not yet have plans for the installation of gas services on the island.
-The oblast also continues to have the highest rate of juvenile crime in all of Russia, and more than 40% of its businesses are unprofitable.
+However, several improvements in the city have been made and it continues to grow in various aspects every year.

 One of the very few remaining Japanese buildings in Yuzhno-Sakhalinsk now functions as the local museum.
 The building was designed in the Emperor's Crown Style by Japanese architect Yoshio Kaizuka, and completed in 1937.